lino-framework/book/docs/specs/ledger.rst

 Fiscal years
 ============

-Lino has a table with **fiscal years**.
+Lino has a table of **fiscal years**.
+A fiscal year often corresponds to the calendar year, but not necessarily.

 .. class:: FiscalYears

-    A choicelist with the fiscal years available in this database.
+    The fiscal years available in this database.

+    .. attribute:: start_date
+    .. attribute:: end_date
+    .. attribute:: state

-    The default value for this list is 5 years starting from :attr:`start_year <lino_xl.lib.ledger.Plugin.start_year>`.
+The :mod:`lino_xl.lib.ledger.fixtures.std` demo fixture this list is 5 years starting from :attr:`start_year

-    If the fiscal year of your company is the same as the calendar year, then the default entries in this should do.
-Otherwise you can override this in your
-    :attr:`workflows_module <lino.core.site.Site.workflows_module>`.

-In a default configuration there is one fiscal year for each calendar year between :attr:`start_year
-<lino_xl.lib.ledger.Plugin.start_year>` and ":func:`today
-<lino.core.site.Site.today>` plus 5 years".
+<lino_xl.lib.ledger.Plugin.start_year>`.

 >>> dd.plugins.ledger.start_year
 2016